ongebo/kabedo/README.md

-# kabedo
+# Kabedo
-An online social networking platform
+An online social networking platform.
+## Important Links
+Work on this project is managed on [Pivotal Tracker](https://www.pivotaltracker.com/story/show/166387951).